Idaho Boat Registration Cost, IDPR Renewal & Title Checks (2026)

 Must Register

 All motorized vessels operated on Idaho waters must be registered.
-Non-motorized watercraft require an Invasive Species sticker but not registration.
+Non-motorized watercraft generally do not register, but may need an Invasive Species Fund sticker unless an exemption applies.

 Exemptions

-• Non-motorized canoes, kayaks, paddleboards, and rafts (ISF sticker still required)
+• Non-motorized canoes, kayaks, paddleboards, and rafts do not register, but confirm Invasive Species Fund sticker exemptions before launching

 • Vessels used exclusively on private waters